 \textbf{Landscape of the Latent Behavior Manifold.}~~We visually inspected the latent spaces trained under different conditions and environments, and we report a handful in~\Figgref{fig:pretraining}.
-Interestingly, it is apparent that the latent spaces, regardless of the choice of D (top-to-bottom) or policy size (left-to-right), are able to encode \emph{some} behaviorally diverse policies with high performance.
-For instance, in~\Figgref{subfig:image_e},\ref{subfig:image_f}, and \ref{subfig:image_g}, a 2D latent space is able to encode policies of all three sizes, but the landscape grows more complex with the larger policy sizes.
+Interestingly, it is apparent that the latent spaces, regardless of the choice of encoding dimension (top-to-bottom) or policy size (left-to-right), can encode \emph{some} behaviorally diverse policies with high performance.
+For instance, in~\Figgref{subfig:image_e},\ref{subfig:image_f}, and \ref{subfig:image_g}, a 2D latent space can encode policies of all three sizes, but the landscape grows more complex with the larger policy sizes.
 We speculate that this is due to the increased range of behaviors expressed by larger policies and the hardness of high-compression regimes.
 Indeed, the same trend is present for different tasks, as in~\Figgref{subfig:image_i},\ref{subfig:image_k}.
-On the other hand, by changing the encoding dimension as in~\Figgref{subfig:image_b},\ref{subfig:image_f},\ref{subfig:image_j}, it is clear how certain behavioral areas at high performance are able to grow larger, creating more nuanced decoded policies.
+On the other hand, by changing the encoding dimension as in~\Figgref{subfig:image_b},\ref{subfig:image_f},\ref{subfig:image_j}, it is clear how certain behavioral areas at high performance are able to grow larger, \diff{creating a better optimization landscape}.
 Unfortunately yet, the compression is only as good as the dataset used to learn the latent space: when a behavior is scarcely represented in the dataset, as is the case for the task \codeblue{height} in~\Figgref{subfig:image_a},\ref{subfig:image_c}, it is unlikely that the learned representation will encode it in large areas, or encode it at all.
 As for RC, the compression architecture struggles to compress the policies at higher compression regimes (\Figgref{subfig:image_d},\ref{subfig:image_h}), as the environment is more challenging and presents a wider range of behaviors.
 On the other hand, large areas of good quality compression are present for larger dimensions of the encoding (\Figgref{subfig:image_l}), confirming the expected theoretical behavior~\citep{hurewicz2015dimension}.